upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

     - [ ] Merge it with the other modded Viewer I have to create the Ultimate® Viewer
 - [ ] Make a macro to list all files in a directory, and use it for `static/`
+- [ ] Add red outlines around the buttons in the **Basics** section, as that of all places should be clearer

 ### Completed